lainio/err2/README.md

 **We can share the same assertions between runtime and test execution.**

-The err2 `assert` package integration to the Go testing package is completed at the cross-module level.
-Suppose package A uses package B. They can be in seprated modules.
-If package B includes runtime asserts in any function which package A calls during testing and some of the B's asserts fail, the A's current test fails as well.
-There is no loss of information and even the stack trace is parsed to test logs for easy traversal.
-And as said, packages A and B can be same or different modules.
+The err2 `assert` package integration to the Go `testing` package is completed at the cross-module level.
+Suppose package A uses package B. If package B includes runtime asserts in any function that A calls during testing and some of B's asserts fail, A's current test also fails.
+There is no loss of information, and even the stack trace is parsed to test logs for easy traversal.
+Packages A and B can be the same or different modules.

 **This means that where ever assertion violation happens during the test execution, we will find it and can even move thru every step in the call